 There are a number of plans with death benefits.
 Some premiums on plans can never go up and others, under new rules, make it very difficult to raise premiums in the future.
 Again, a Long-Term Care Insurance specialist can review these options with you.

 Most financial advisors and general insurance agents are not well-informed with these plans, underwriting, partnership benefits, and claims.
-LTC News can help you find a qualified specialist by clicking here.
+Find a qualified Long-Term Care Insurance specialist who has substantial experience and works with the major insurance companies by clicking here.

 You should start your research by finding the cost of care in your state and the availability of partnership plans and tax-incentives.
-Click here and find your state on the LTC News Map.
+The LTC NEWS cost of care calculator will help you research the current and future cost of care services.
+Click here to seethe calculator.

 Long-Term Care Insurance will safeguard your 401(k), IRA, SEP, 403(b) and other assets in addition to reducing the burdens extended care places on your family members.